 The Metro Beautification and Environment Commission works to make Nashville clean, safe, and attractive.
 The commission coordinates the efforts of volunteers, city departments, business and community groups, and government agencies to provide environmental programs, beautification projects, as well as training and educational opportunities for the residents and visitors of Nashville and Davidson County.

-The Commission comprises representatives from the 35 councilmanic districts appointed by the mayor to serve three-year terms.
-A group of Friends of Beautification provides advice and volunteer support.
+The Commission comprises volunteer representatives from the 35 council districts appointed by the mayor to serve three-year terms.

 Metro Beautification supports neighborhood clean-up efforts all year as well as the Mayor's Spring Clean-ups.
 Learn more about conducting neighborhood clean-ups and requesting free supplies.